EKQSakke/acc-setup/README.md

 # Progress

-- ✅Create CLI app
+- ✅Create Fyne app
     - ✅Select car from list
     - ✅Select track from list
+    - ✅Select setup from list (open to text editor)
-    -> Share to all tracks
+    - ✅-> Share to all tracks

-- Show keys in banner

-- Optional overwriting if setup with that name exists in track
+- Usability (back, rename, title, feedback)

 - Create a share url from setup
     - Check that is valid json structure
+    - Pastebin api? - or self hosted -> would be able to sync, but I don't see that as a big use case with ACC.

 - Add setup from share url

-- GUI